tango-controls-hdbpp/hdbpp-timescale-project/doc/build.md

 - libzmq3-dev or libzmq5-dev
 - libpq-dev - Postgres C development library

+#### Internal Version Dependencies

+The consolidated build system will fetch external dependencies via git.
+The repo and branch is defined in the root CMakeLists.txt.
+If you wish to test against different branches or versions, change the fetched version in the root CMakeLists.txt.

+In general, the repo/branch is set to a known working and compatible version.
+This eases deployment of the multiple components required.
+Only change it if you know what you are doing.

 ### Building

 The build system of the various components uses pkg-config to find some dependencies, for example Tango.
 If Tango is not installed to a standard location, set PKG_CONFIG_PATH, i.e.